 What is Manscaping?

-Embracing your body hair is a personal choice and while there is nothing wrong with that, many people, regardless of gender, prefer their partners to have a clean shaved body, or at least well groomed and maintained, for reasons such as hygiene and sexual preference.
+Of course, embracing your body hair is a personal choice.
+And while there is nothing wrong with staying au naturel, many people, regardless of gender, prefer their partners to have a clean shaved body, or at least well groomed and maintained, for reasons such as hygiene and sexual preference.

 Benefits of Manscaping

 As a man, there are several reasons why you might want to begin shaving or removing hair.

 Whether it’s your pecs, abs or your manhood, a well-groomed body looks cleaner, younger and much better defined, and you will not only look better but feel more confident!